Germany's top diplomat Baerbock in Moscow amid Ukraine standoff | DW | 18.01.2022

 But Germany is facing an energy crisis and rising electricity prices, putting Berlin under pressure to open the valves on Nord Stream 2.
 Many Western politicians accuse Russia of trying to weaponize energy supplies against the European Union, which Moscow and its state-controlled gas exporter Gazprom deny.

+From Moscow's perspective, however, "Germany and even Europe basically have nothing to do" with Russia demands on security, she added.

+"Russia has demanded that the US and NATO issue a written response on its demands, so it seems that Russia is only willing to talk to the US when it comes to these security demands and in a way, Europe is on the sidelines watching."

+The US and NATO have made it clear that they are not willing to directly interfere into a military clash between Russia and Ukraine.
 Media reports indicate that the US and its European allies are now mulling sanctions against Russian banks in case of an attack on Ukraine, possibly cutting them off from the international SWIFT payment system.
+But such a move would also damage Western economies.

+From the Russian perspective, "the West really has no leverage" on Moscow, said Sherwin, nothing that Russia has "become used to sanctions over the last few years."

 Edited by: Rebecca Staudenmaier